zenarcher48/GPM2-Image-Converter/README.md

 ## Installation

-1. Go to the [Releases](https://github.com/yourusername/GPM2-Image-Converter/releases) page.
+1. Download the latest `GPM2_Image_Converter.exe` file.
-2. Download the latest `GPM2_Image_Converter.exe` file.
+2. Unzip the folder.
 3. Run the downloaded executable.

 No installation process is required - the program runs directly from the .exe file.